telerik/document-processing-docs/knowledge-base/create-dashed-line-border-table-radpdfprocessing.md

 # Description

-Learn how to add a dashed line border below the headings of a table using [RadPdfProcessing]({%slug radpdfprocessing-overview%}).
+Learn how to add a dashed line border in a table using [RadPdfProcessing]({%slug radpdfprocessing-overview%}).

 # Solution
 To create a dashed line border for a [Table]({%slug radpdfprocessing-editing-table%}) in RadPdfProcessing, you can follow these steps: